Monday, April 21, 3:30 pm

 Kelly Ann Valente

-The Outstanding Adult Student Awards are presented to three adult students who have been especially successful at combining college studies with their other responsibilities.
-The awardees also represent the College at a dinner and ceremony sponsored by the Rochester Area Colleges Continuing Education Committee.
+The Outstanding Adult Student Awards are presented to three adult students who have been especially successful at combining university studies with their other responsibilities.
+The awardees also represent the University at a dinner and ceremony sponsored by the Rochester Area Colleges Continuing Education Committee.

 The Outstanding CSTEP Scholar Award recognizes a student in the CSTEP Program who has a 3.5 GPA and shows the most promise of continuing his/her education in graduate or professional school.
 The student selected must have received offers of funding such as assistantships, fellowships, or grants from the graduate or professional schools to which he/she has applied.